hans-riess/hans-riess.github.io/_posts/2020-04-20-monads-on-a-poset.md

 **Proposition.** A monad $(T, \mu, \eta)$ on a poset $\mathsf{P}$ is that same as a monotone, inflationary, idempotent map, $T: P \rightarrow P$.

-Together with our proposition about constructing a monad from an adunction, we have the following corollary, whose proof is now trivial.
+Together with our proposition about constructing a monad from an adjunction, we have the following corollary, whose proof is now trivial.

 **Corollary.** Let $(F, G): P \longleftrightarrow Q$ be a Galois connection between posets $P$ and $Q$.
 Then, the following identities hold: